 But since the commercial prospects for quantum computing have become more promising, a variety of businesses have entered the quantum game over the past 10 – 20 years.
 And the race for quantum supremacy (which was ostensibly won by Google in October 2019) is just one part of a larger ecosystem of developments.

-Here’s a look at the players in the quantum arena.
+Here’s a look at some of the key players in the quantum computing industry.

 BIG TECH COMPANIES

 As you’d expect, many large tech companies are helping lead the charge in quantum computing.
 At this point, the quantum computing leaders in big tech are Google and IBM.
-As noted above, Google recently grabbed headlines by demonstrating quantum supremacy for the first time.
-And several years ago, IBM made the news by deploying one of the early cloud quantum platforms, called the IBM Quantum Experience.
+In 2019, Google grabbed headlines by demonstrating quantum supremacy for the first time.
+And before that, IBM made the news by deploying one of the early cloud quantum platforms, called the IBM Quantum Experience.

-Today the most noteworthy quantum computing startups include 1QBit, Atom Computing, IonQ, and Rigetti Computing (our client!).
+Today the most noteworthy quantum computing companies include 1QBit, Atom Computing, IonQ, and Rigetti Computing (our client!).
 There are many others.
-But IonQ and Rigetti are the leading quantum startups, and Rigetti’s Quantum Cloud Services is the premier cloud-based quantum computing service currently available.
+But IonQ and Rigetti are the leading quantum startups; both are now publicly traded, so perhaps “startup” isn’t the right word for them anymore!

 As with large tech companies, many quantum startups are not actually building quantum computers.
 For example, many of them are developing other types of quantum technologies, including software, instrumentation and communication.